zacgeis/udacity-deep-learning/notes.md

 - Dynamic Memory Networks are the current state of the art in Q&A systems.
   - Outputs hidden states after every sentence and stores them.
 - Neural networks can actually apply logical reasoning.

+### Reinforcement Learning

+- Let an agent guide decisions in a game and train a network based on if it succeeded or not.
+- Q-Learning is based on states and actions
+  - States contain all information about the current state of the game.
+  - Actions are actions that can update the state.
+  - You can model this as a graph where states are the nodes and actions are the edges.
+- A Q-Tables is created to decide on which actions should be taken given a certain state. (float64 table)
+  - Rows correspond to states
+  - Columns correspond to actions
+- Find row for current state, then take the action with the highest float value
+- Let the agent explore the environment and update the Q-Table with its learnings.
+- Neural networks can be used to approximate the Q-Learning function.
+- There's always a trade off between the exploration and exploitation phases.

 ### Cheat Sheets